-The purpose of this position is to support all COA functions and includes assuming the role of the COA Director when necessary.
-Tasks specific to the Program and Outreach Coordinator are to manage the Outreach and Meals on Wheels Programs, prepare the newsletter, identify and coordinate programming with the Director, and perform routine administrative tasks.
+The purpose of this position is to support COA functions.
+Tasks specific to the Program and Outreach Coordinator are to manage outreach activities, identify and coordinate programming with the Director, and perform routine administrative tasks.

 ESSENTIAL FUNCTIONS

 The essential functions or duties listed below are intended only as illustrations of the various type of work that may be performed.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.